brandur/sorg/content/nanoglyphs/048-llms.md

 ## Rhinopias highlight (#rhinopias-highlight)

-Continued from above, here's that photo of me and the rhinopias again, then the rhinopias again highlighted for easier viewing, then a clearer photo of a rhinopias [4] so you can see what you're supposed to be looking for.
+Continued from above, here's that photo of me and the rhinopias again, then the same shot highlighted for easier viewing, then a clearer photo of a rhinopias [4] so you can see what you're supposed to be looking for.

 <img src="/photographs/nanoglyphs/048-llms/ambon-brandur-rhinopias-labeled@2x.jpg" alt="Brandur and rhinopias" loading="lazy">